When I need to have a very productive day, I tell myself it's going to be easy.

 Price: $4.99 on iPhone; Free with in-app purchases on Android

 Finally.
-You've made it through the day and kept yourself productive all the way through.
-You take a moment to celebrate ... but then realize that tomorrow's to-do list is already jam-packed.
+You've made it through the day and kept yourself productive.
+You take a moment to celebrate ... but then, you realize that tomorrow's to-do list is already jam-packed.
 You need a good night's sleep, and you need it now.

 Sleep Genius might be the cure.
 The app has built-in relaxation techniques and gentle alarms to wake you up at a natural moment in your sleep cycle, helping make sure you feel rested come morning.

 After all, if you're feeling sluggish the next day, even the best apps might not be effective.
 (But that cup of coffee might do the trick.)

 What are your favorite productivity tools for different times of day?
 Share with us in the comments.

 Editor's Note: This post was originally published in March 2016 and has been updated for accuracy and comprehensiveness.